markhgn/markhgn.github.io/_posts/2013-01-25-where-to-invest-your-marketing-time-and-resources.md

 ---
 layout: post
-title: Where to invest your marketing time and reosurces
+title: Where to invest your marketing time and resources
 ---

 [![Marketing time and resources](/assets/images-inline/time-and-resources.jpg)](/assets/images-original/time-and-resources-original.jpg)